Otto Lilienthal: Test locations

 Lilienthal performed his first gliding attempts in the spring of 1891 at the so-called "Spitzer Berg" near to the villages of Krielow and Derwitz, west of Potsdam.

 In 1892, Lilienthal's training area was a hill formation called "Maihöhe" in Steglitz, Berlin.
 He built a 4 m high shed, in the shape of a tower, on top of it.
 This way, he obtained a "jumping off" place 10 m high.
 The shed served also for storing his apparatus.

-In 1893, Lilienthal also started to perform gliding attempts in the "Rhinower Berge", at the "Hauptmannsberg" near to Rhinow and later, in 1896, at the "Gollenberg" near to Stölln.
+In 1893, Lilienthal also started to perform gliding attempts in the "Rhinower Berge", at the "Hauptmannsberg" near to Rhinow and later, in 1896, at the "Gollenberg" near Stölln.

-In 1894, Lilienthal built an artificial conical hill near his home in Lichterfelde, called Fliegeberg (lit. fly hill).
+In 1894, Lilienthal built an artificial conical hill near his home in Lichterfelde, called Fliegeberg (lit. flight hill).
 It allowed him to launch his gliders into the wind no matter which direction it was coming from.
 The hill was 15 m high.
 There was a regular crowd of people that were interested in seeing his gliding experiments.